clapathiotis/Blockly-Interaction/README.md

 ## Notes
 - These interaction techniques were implemented by modifying the '**index.html**' file only.
 - Additional customization or styling can be applied as per your project requirements.
+- For moving blocks:
+      - If the selected block is connected to another block, it will be disconnected first before moving.
+      - If the selected block has connections from it to other blocks, then the block does not move to ensure that the blocks remain in a relative position.
+Moving one block at a time is suggested